Duterte: ‘I will not submit to the Ombudsman’

-PRESIDENT Rodrigo Duterte warned that he would not put himself under the jurisdiction of the Office of the Ombudsman, which will investigate his and his family’s wealth that was acquired allegedly from corrupt activities.
+PRESIDENT Rodrigo Duterte said he would not put himself under the jurisdiction of the Office of the Ombudsman, which will investigate his and his family’s wealth allegedly acquired from corrupt activities.

+Duterte assured the public, however, that he was not corrupt.
+He said while his bank deposits would not reach P40 million, his family was not “dirt poor.”

 Carandang said the Office of the Ombudsman approved a request by the Office of the Deputy Ombudsman in Mindanao to obtain the AMLC documents and confirmed its receipt from the council to be used for “intelligence purposes”.
 He did not name the official who made the request from the Mindanao office.